enok82/documentation/hardware/raspberrypi/spi/README.md

 If CDIV is set to 0, the divisor is 65536.
 The divisor must be a power of 2.
 Odd numbers rounded down.
 The maximum SPI clock rate is of the APB clock.
 ```

-[Errata](http://elinux.org/BCM2835_datasheet_errata):  "must be a power of 2" probably should be "must be a multiple of 2"

 See the [Linux driver](#driver) section for more info.

 ### Chip Select